ChuChuIgbokwe/stepper_motor_controller/README.md

 ### Design Choices:
 * This class assumes that the goal position is always positive and only handles positive goal positions.
 * This class assumes that not exceeding the max velocities and max acceleration are more important than hitting the goal position.
+The other condition was that the motor should stop moving (velocity = 0) at the end of it's trajectory.
 There are some edge cases where in order to maintain those conditions, the goal position will be overshot or not reached.
 * The python script for graphing must be run **before** the stepper motor class
 * There are two constructors.